Central Illinois Real Estate Lawyer

 If you purchase a home and need to sue the seller for failure to disclose a known issue (such as a leaky basement), it is best to try to sue the seller within one year from the date of purchase.
 If you are able to sue within one year from the date of purchase, you can bring a claim under the Illinois Residential Real Property Disclosure Act which may allow you to recover any fees you spend on an attorney.
 If you need to sue outside the one year period, that is generally acceptable too under a common law fraud or breach of contract theory, but you likely will not be able to recover any money you spend on an attorney.

 Construction sites are inherently dangerous, leading to thousands of injuries each year.
 Numerous complexities arise in cases concerning construction accidents.
 So, if you are injured on a construction site, you would be well-advised to discuss your potential case with an experienced construction injury lawyer.
-As a former construction worker, I take a ton of pride in helping individuals injured on construction sites recover the compensation they deserve.
+As a former construction worker, I take a ton of pride in helping individuals injured on construction sites.